Experimental Observation of Maximum Density Fluctuation in Liquid Te: Concluding Remaks

-We performed SAXS measurements for liquid Te and successfully observed that the SAXS intensity shows a maximum, which indicates that the density fluctuation shows a maximum in the supercooled region; its temperature variation is linked to that of \rr, \alp, \vus, and \cpp.; and it clearly proves that the origin of this density inhomogeneity is not cooling or supercooling but the LLT, which is proposed to be located in the supercooled region.
-This result experimentally verifies the LLT concept \cite{te_elect_johnson,te_elect_cohen,rapoport1968,sete_inhomo_tsuchiya1985,kajihara_ixs_te}, which has been controversial for a long time.
-Meanwhile, it also provides an answer to the simple and early and essential question by Mott \cite{te_inhomo_mott} of whether the liquids can have mesoscopic inhomogeneity except the LGT supercritical region.
-It has been shown that thermal equilibrium liquids above \tm\s can be universally inhomogeneous at the mesoscopic scale, which is a very important finding.
-Regarding inhomogeneity in liquids, it has been proposed that glass transition liquids have a ``dynamical heterogeneity'' \cite{hetero_supercool_ediger2000}.
-Most researchers on glass transition phenomena seek the origin of inhomogeneity in the supercooling nature, assuming homogeneity in real liquids above the melting temperature.
-However, this assumption is doubted by the present findings.
-Further, we believe that important physics is hidden in the ``dynamic'' feature.
-In fact, the SAXS measurements implicitly revealed that the ``static'' density inhomogeneity in both liquid Te and liquid water \cite{water_saxs_xfel} were too small in quantity to be detectable \cite{kajihara_ixs_water_arxiv}.
-However, such a small inhomogeneity in density is accompanied by quantitatively large underlying thermodynamic anomalies.
-The inhomogeneity in density detected by SAXS measurements is only the tip of the iceberg of the inhomogeneity or fluctuation that truly affects thermodynamics.
-We recently proposed a method for detecting such true inhomogeneity or ``dynamical fluctuation'' using sound waves \cite{kajihara_ixs_water_arxiv}.
-In fact, we could measure large changes in real liquid regions above \tm\s for both Te \cite{kajihara_ixs_te} and water \cite{kajihara_ixs_water_arxiv} using this method.
-By making full use of these static and dynamical fluctuation measurement methods and clarifying the mesoscopic fluctuations in various liquids, we hope that the understanding of liquids, including glass transition liquids, will be significantly advanced.
+We performed SAXS measurements for liquid Te and successfully observed that the SAXS intensity shows a maximum, which indicates that the density fluctuation shows a maximum in the supercooled region; its temperature variation is linked to that of \rr, \alp, \vus, and \cpp, and it clearly proves that the origin of this density inhomogeneity is not cooling or supercooling but the LLT, which is proposed to be located in the supercooled region.
+This result experimentally verifies the LLT concept in liquid Te \cite{te_elect_johnson,te_elect_cohen,meltcurve_max_rapoport,sete_inhomo_tsuchiya1985,kajihara_ixs_te}, which has been controversial for a long time.
+Meanwhile, it also provides an answer to the simple and essential question by Mott \cite{te_inhomo_mott}: liquids can have mesoscopic inhomogeneity except the LGT supercritical region, if they are located in the LLT superciritical region.
+A remaining question would be the actual effect of this LLT located in the supercooled region on the thermodynamics of the real liquid at temperatures higher than $T_{m}$.
+As mentioned in the introduction, past studies have shown that mesoscopic inhomogeneity or two-fluid nature associated with LLT can explain anomalies in liquid Te over a wide temperature and pressure region, including the supercooled region.
+In this sense, the present SAXS results may not necessarily be sufficient to prove the existence of mesoscopic inhomogeneity for real liquid at higher temperatures than $T_{m}$.
+In fact, the situation is almost same for liquid water, the same anomalous liquid, where the two-fluid nature is important for understanding the thermodynamic properties of real liquid above $T_{m}$ \cite{water_roentgen}, but where significant change in density inhomoegneity has actually been measured by SAXS only in the supercooled region \cite{water_saxs_xfel}.
+In this regard, we believe that among the LLT-derived "fluctuations" that affect actual thermodynamics, the density inhomogeneity that can be measured by SAXS is actually the tip of the iceberg, and that there are hidden elements behind it.
+We have devised and proposed a "dynamical fluctuation'' strength measurement method using sound waves as a method to detect such ``fluctuations" beyond static density fluctuation.
+We have actually applied this method to liquid Te \cite{kajihara_ixs_te} and liquid water \cite{kajihara_ixs_water} and confirmed that such dynamic fluctuations exist over a wide range in the real liquid region above $T_{m}$ for both materials.
+In the case of water, in particular, the measured change in dynamic fluctuation strength is linked to that of the isochoric specific heat over a wide temperature and pressure ranges, strongly suggesting that such dynamical fluctuation is the actual origin of the specific heat anomaly.
+The discussion on the essence of static and dynamical fluctuations is speculative at this point \cite{kajihara_ixs_te,kajihara_ixs_water} and is an issue for future work.
+But in any case, by considering the existence of LLT and the effect of static and dynamical fluctuations associated with it, not just Te and water, we hope that our understanding of the thermodynamics of liquids will be deepened.
+We believe that such a direction is also valid for glass-forming liquids, where "dynamic heterogeneity" is important \cite{hetero_supercool_ediger2000}.